-This Turkey Breast Salad recipe is unique and delicious.
+This Turkey Pomegranate Salad recipe is unique and delicious.
 I really love cooking with turkey, and I've been busy creating some recipes for Canadian Turkey.
 It's just such a versatile protein that can be enjoyed in all sorts of recipes.
 Check out the delicious variety of great recipes, as well as how-to videos, prep and serving information on the Turkey Farmers of Canada's useful and informative website; Canadian Turkey

 Swap the Cranberries for Pomegranate